funkapotimus/annuity-calc/README.md

-# annuity-calc

-Annuity Calculator by Juan Trejo
+# annuity-calc  by Juan Trejo

 This app relies on the lifecontingencies package avaialable here: